ryanstraits/ryanstraits.github.io/about.md

 ##### Why are you choosing to bare your soul in blog form in the year 2018 instead of say, on Medium, or Facebook, or somewhere similar.

 Well, I'm a millennial, but just barely.
-I made the cut on the front end of the generation by just a year or two.
-So thus, blog form makes just a little bit more sense to me than Snapchat.
+I made the cut by just a year or two on the front end of that generation so blogging makes just a little bit more sense to me than Snapchat.
 I consider myself on the "adequately bandaged" side of the bleeding edge.

-I'm also choosing this particular personal blog site because I think that the transparency I'm aiming for requires a level of intimacy that might get steamrolled in a more "public" platform.
-Oh, and I coded much of this site by myself.
-At this point, I'll take all the cool I can get.
+I'm choosing this particular personal [blogging platform](jekyllrb.com) because I think that the transparency I'm aiming for requires a level of intimacy that might get steamrolled in a more "public" platform.
+I also coded a good portion of this site myself.
+At this point, I'll take all the c

 ---

 ##### Fair enough.
 Now, wasn't this an About Me section?

-So, besides wearing zero-prescription Warby Parker's far past when I had corrective eye surgery, here are a few other random tidbits about me:
+So, besides wearing zero-prescription Warby Parker's far past having Lasik surgery, here are a few other random tidbits about me:

 * I was born in Northeast Ohio but now live in Kansas City.
 * My favorite TV show is and always will be MacGyver.
 * My favorite musician is Bruce Springsteen and there ain't no one bigger or badder than The Boss.
 * I still consider Seth Cohen [a fashion icon](https://twitter.com/ryanstraits/status/817788129298042886).
 * I'll take a chocolate chip cookie over a donut any day.
-* By trade, I'm an Engineer but as of 2017, have moved in the Project Management realm.
+* By trade, I'm an Engineer but as of 2017, have moved in to the Project Management realm.

-I'm husband to an amazing girl and a doting dad to two of the coolest kids this side of the Mississippi, so you're going to see that reflected in far too much of what I write about.
+I'm a husband to an all-around amazing girl and a doting dad to two of the most fun kids this side of the Mississippi, so you're going to see that reflected in far too much of what I write about.
 I'm going to go ahead and just pre-apologize for all the gushing and fawning right here to save myself the trouble later on.

 Lastly, I wear the glasses because my wife likes them and I damn well want to.